-Andrea Brocklebank, Executive Director, Beef Cattle Research Council Canada's sustainable beef and forage science cluster Prosperity for the Canadian beef industry not only benefits producers and the economy, but ensures the maintenance of critical pasturelands that contribute to carbon sequestration, biodiversity, and wildlife habitat.
+Andrea Brocklebank, Executive Director, Beef Cattle Research Council Canada's Sustainable Beef and Forage Science Cluster

+Prosperity for the Canadian beef industry not only benefits producers and the economy, but ensures the maintenance of critical pasturelands that contribute to carbon sequestration, biodiversity, and wildlife habitat.
 The Beef Cattle Research Council's third science cluster aims to grow beef exports and supply growing global beef demand by supporting research, innovation, and technology transfer that advances Canadian beef and forage production while enhancing competitiveness and public trust.
 This presentation will outline how the cluster supports productivity improvements and environmental performance, including continued reductions in greenhouse gas emissions, while maintaining important stewardship of air, water and soil.

 Andrea is the Executive Director of the Beef Cattle Research Council.
 She has worked in various roles within the Canadian Cattlemen's Association over the last fourteen years.
 In her current role she oversees the delivery of BCRC's research and extension programming.
 Andrea has a B.A. in Agricultural Studies and an M.Sc. in Agricultural Economics.
 Andrea lives on her family's farming operation near High River, Alberta with her husband and two young sons.

-Abida Ouyed, General Manager, Swine Innovation Porc Swine Cluster 3: An Overview Swine Cluster 3 is the third major R&D and knowledge and technology transfer (KTT) program that Swine Innovation Porc has built since 2010.
+Stewart Cressman, Chair, Swine Innovation Porc Swine Cluster 3: An Overview

+Swine Cluster 3 is the third major R&D and knowledge and technology transfer (KTT) program that Swine Innovation Porc has built since 2010.
 This program is designed to accelerate innovation, drive sustainable growth, strengthen competitiveness, and maximize the swine sector's resilience.
-Projects within this program will allow the industry's main priorities and needs to be addressed by: - Incorporating a well-balanced research portfolio of both applied and fundamental science; - Targeting innovative short, medium and long-term research outcomes; - Implementing and continuing existing effective KTT strategies to ensure the adoption of research results .
-Abida is the General Manager of Swine Innovation Porc, a national, non-profit organization that facilitates R&D and knowledge transfer for the Canadian swine sector.
-Abida has been with Swine Innovation Porc since its beginnings in 2010, where she started as Research Coordinator and led the implementation of the swine industry's first nationally-driven R&D program: The Swine Cluster.
-Abida speaks four languages fluently and holds a master's degree in Agronomy from University Laval in Quebec.
-She has worked in the agriculture sector since 1998 and enjoys her current role as General Manager.
+Projects within this program will allow the industry's main priorities and needs to be addressed by:

+- Incorporating a well-balanced research portfolio of both applied and fundamental science; - Targeting innovative short, medium and long-term research outcomes; - Implementing and continuing existing effective KTT strategies to ensure the adoption of research results.

+Stewart's commitment and enthusiasm for the Canadian swine industry is demonstrated through his work as a producer and through his leadership and involvement in many pork-related organizations.
+He has been Chair of Swine Innovation Porc since 2013 and has now seen three Swine Cluster programs implemented.
+He holds a master's degree in Animal Nutrition from the University of Guelph and has been a beef and pork producer on a fourth-generation family farm since 1980.

-Dr. Donald L. Smith, Director, McGill Network for Innovation in Biofuels & Bioproducts BioFuelNet Cluster - Biomass, the bioeconomy and long-term sustainability The Biomass Canada Cluster seeks to fit Canadian agriculture into the growing Canadian bioeconomy.
+Dr. Donald Smith, Director, McGill Network for Innovation in Biofuels & Bioproducts

+BioFuelNet Cluster - Biomass, the bioeconomy and long-term sustainability

+The Biomass Canada Cluster seeks to fit Canadian agriculture into the growing Canadian bioeconomy.
 In doing so, it will improve agricultural producers' incomes (by adding value to agricultural wastes and increasing production from more marginal lands) and improve the overall sustainability of the Canadian agricultural sector by reducing greenhouse gas emissions (by up to 25% of Canada's Paris Accord goals) and by making Canadian crop production systems more climate change resilient (resistant to climate-change-associated stresses: drought, heat, salinity).
 The cluster will keep agricultural operators and the general public informed regarding Canadian plant biomass for production of advanced biofuels and associated high-value bioproducts.

 During his 34 years at McGill, Dr. Smith a (James McGill Professor) has conducted research on plant-microbe interactions related to crop plants.
-He has trained 81 graduate students, 2/3 at the Ph.D. level, published 325+ papers, generated eleven patents, started a spin-off company, and commercialized technologies now applied to $^{\sim}10$ s of millions of ha per year.
-He has held research grants totaling \$65+million, been cited 10,000+ times and has an H-index of 55.
+He has trained 81 graduate students, 2/3 at the Ph.D. level, published 325^+ papers, generated eleven patents, started a spin-off company, and commercialized technologies now applied to ~10s of millions of ha per year.
+He has held research grants totaling \$65^+million, been cited $10,000^+$ times and has an H-index of 55.
 He currently leads Biomass Canada.

-Michael Faba, Project Manager, Bioindustrial Innovation Canada Bioproducts Reasearch Cluster
+Michael Faba, Project Manager, Bioindustrial Innovation Canada Bioproducts Research Cluster